HoldYourWaffle/vite-plugin-serve-ipc/README.md

 Serve Vite's development or preview server over IPC.
 Supports [Unix domain sockets](https://man.archlinux.org/man/unix.7.en) and [Windows named pipes](https://learn.microsoft.com/en-us/windows/win32/ipc/named-pipes).

+The IPC server is a lightweight proxy that forwards connections to Vite's TCP server.
-This avoids finnicking with port numbers in contexts where other processes need to communicate with your application.
+This avoids dealing with conflicting or dynamic ports when other local processes need to talk to your app.
-In a way it's a more reliable alternative for [`strictPort`](https://vite.dev/config/server-options.html#server-strictport).
+It's essentially a more reliable alternative to [`strictPort`](https://vite.dev/config/server-options.html#server-strictport).

 > [!WARNING]
 > This plugin is still in active development.
 It has not been thoroughly tested across a variety of configurations yet.
 Please file an issue if you encounter any shenanigans.